Getting Started

 'transaction_type'

-Inputs [ ]InOut The inputs of a transaction or the FROM.
-A sub-transaction can contain zero, one or multiple inputs. 'inputs'
+Inputs [ ]Address The inputs of a transaction or the FROM. 'inputs'

-Outputs [ ]InOut The outputs of a transaction or the TO.
-A sub-transaction can contain zero, one or multiple outputs. 'outputs'
+Outputs [ ]Address The outputs of a transaction or the TO. 'outputs'

-Amount string The amount of currency by which the address balance is altered in the state change. 'amount'
+Amount string The amount of currency by which the address balance is altered. 'amount'

 Address string The hash of the address. 'address'

-Balance string The balance of the address after the transaction was concluded. 'balance'
+Balance string The balance of the address after the transaction was concluded.
+Note this is a string type instead of a float to prevent issues related to precision. 'balance'

 Owner string The entity to which the address has been attributed.
-If no owner data is available or if the selected subscription
+Empty when no owner data is available.

 'owner'